predicatelabs/predicate-paxos/README.md

-# USDL V4 Hook Suite
+# USDL Uniswap V4 Hooks

 # Overview

-The USDL V4 Hook Suite is a collection of smart contracts that enable policy-controlled trading of USDL (Lift Dollar) on Uniswap V4.
-The suite includes automated token wrapping and enforces configurable compliance requirements at the smart contract level through integration with Predicate.
+This repository has a collection of smart contracts that enable policy-controlled trading of USDL (Lift Dollar) on Uniswap V4.
+It includes two V4 hooks - AutoWrapper Hook and Predicate Hook.
+AutoWrapper hook manages USDL conversions and swapping through liquid pool.
+Predicate hook enforces the policy/compliance requirement for all swaps.

 ## Key Features